Dream Wife

-Dream Wife is a romantic comedy film from 1953 starring Cary Grant and Deborah Kerr made by Metro-Goldwyn-Mayer.
+Dream Wife is a 1953 American romantic comedy film directed by Sidney Sheldon and starring Cary Grant, Deborah Kerr, and Walter Pidgeon, with Betta St. John, Buddy Baer, and Eduard Franz.

-It was directed by Sidney Sheldon and produced by Dore Schary, from a screenplay by Herbert Baker, Alfred Lewis Levitt and Sidney Sheldon.
+The film was produced by Dore Schary, from a screenplay by Sheldon, Herbert Baker, and Alfred Lewis Levitt.
 The music score was by Conrad Salinger, the cinematography by Milton R. Krasner and the art direction by Daniel B. Cathcart and Cedric Gibbons.
 The costume design by Herschel McCoy and Helen Rose received an Oscar nomination.
-The film's secondary stars included Walter Pidgeon and Betta St. John, with supporting performances by Eduard Franz, Buddy Baer, Richard Anderson, Dan Tobin, Dean Miller, and Movita.